New England Patriots vs. Jacksonville Jaguars NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - When Jacksonville records more than 17.3 points, it is 2-4 against the spread and 1-5 overall.

-- Jacksonville is 3-5 against the spread and 1-7 overall when the team piles up more than 315.5 yards.
+- In games that Jacksonville piles up more than 315.5 yards, the team is 3-5 against the spread and 1-7 overall.

-- The Jaguars have turned the ball over 26 times, one fewer times than the Patriots have forced turnovers (27).
+- This year the Jaguars have 26 turnovers, one fewer than the Patriots have takeaways (27).

 Home and road insights

-- This year, New England has gone over the total in five of eight games at home.
+- This season, New England has gone over the total in five of eight home games.

-- Jacksonville has two wins against the spread, and is 0-7 overall, away from home.

-- In seven away games this season, Jacksonville has hit the over twice.
+- In seven away games this year, Jacksonville has hit the over twice.

 Powered by Data Skrive.